The new What’s Brewing online platform is now live!

 Yet as we enter a new digital age – propelled at high-speed thanks to COVID-19 – it has become clear that our members need more news, quicker and better connected to their local area.

 What’s Brewing is evolving from a monthly printed publication to a new and improved digital platform to meet that need and bring you the news you really want – when you want it.
-As a result, the last monthly printed edition of What’s Brewing will be the April edition, landing on doorsteps from 17 March onwards.
+As a result, the last monthly printed edition of What’s Brewing was the the April 2021 edition, which landed on doorsteps in March 2021.

 The What’s Brewing print-to-digital project is just one of the decisions that has been taken to make CAMRA’s campaigns more well-resourced and agile to save more pubs and breweries in these challenging times.
 In the last year alone, we launched a new Learn & Discover platform to host a range of video and audio guides to help members learn more about their favourite drink.
 The highly popular podcast Pubs.
 Pints.
 People. ran throughout the year and will be returning next month for yet another season of CAMRA chat.
 We built a virtual pub – the Red (On)Lion – and launched Brew2You to help local producers and pubs stay afloat during this difficult time.